310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kanata v2 %}
 fufu, long ago, i had seen someone who looked a lot like you, kaoru.

-you would walk around in the aquarium holding hands with a very pretty woman, yes?
+you would [walk] around in the aquarium holding hands with a very pretty [woman], yes?
 {% endbubble %}

 {% bubble Kaoru %}